Project Timeline Variance

 Project Timeline Variance quantifies the difference between the originally planned project completion date and the actual or forecasted completion date in Asana.
 Positive variance indicates a project is behind schedule; negative variance means it is ahead.

-Why project timeline variance matters for Asana users
+Why Project Timeline Variance matters for Asana users

 Consistent timeline variance undermines stakeholder trust and makes resource planning unreliable.
 By measuring variance systematically, teams can identify whether delays are random or systemic, and address root causes such as poor estimation, scope creep, or dependency bottlenecks.